EchoLIU2025/modern-house-dynamics/modern-house-dynamics/papers/drafts/en/full_paper_en.md

 ● This model possesses house-system agnosticism, tool-agnostic neutrality, and media neutrality, and can be read in semantic parallel with psychological astrology, narratology, and sociology.
 ● Boundary conditions must be strictly observed: non-predictive, non-prescriptive, non-case-level, non-clinical; execution-level extensions and data-informed studies should appear as subsequent papers without altering house-level propositions.
 ● Through constraints on robustness, portability, and misuse prevention, the model can be applied robustly across diverse teaching and research contexts.
-The next chapter (Chapter 9) will provide figures and production specifications.

 # Chapter 9  Conclusion (From Strength to Pathway)